-) Passenger ropeway facility
+(i) Passenger ropeway facility

 Intangible assets comprise a right to charge users for passenger ropeway facility, which is currently under development.
-The cost of intangible assets acquired in exchange of monetary or non-monetary assets is measured at fair value unless (a) the exchange transaction lacks commercial substance or (b) the fair value of neither the asset received nor the asset given up is reliably measurable.
+The cost of intangible assets acquired in exchange of monetary or non-monetary assets is measured at fair value of least exchange transaction lacks commercial substance or (b) the fair value of neither the asset received nor the asset given up is reliably measurable.
 If acquired asset cannot be measured at fair value, its cost is measured at the carrying amount of the asset given up.
-The fair value of the asset is measured with reference to the fair value of construction services provided
+The fair value of the asset given up.

-Subsequent expenditure is capitalized only when it increases the future economic benefits embodied in the specific to which it relates
+Subsequent expenditure is capitalized only when it increases the future economic benefits emborhed in the specific to which it relates